JamesAme/JamesAme/README.md

-- 👋 I’m just here to learn new stuff
+- 👋 I’m just here to learn cool stuff
-- 📫 How to reach me ... www.ame72.com
+- 📫 www.ame72.com

 <!---
 JamesAme/JamesAme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.